kahst/BirdNET-Lite/README.md

 ## ToDo, Notes, and Coming Soon

 ### Internationalization:
 The bird names are in English by default, but other localized versions are available thanks to the wonderful efforts of [@patlevin](https://github.com/patlevin).
-Please unzip `model/labels_l18n.zip` and replace `model/labels.txt` with your corresponding language.
-For instance, if you want the Swedish labels, rename the current `labels.txt` to `labels_en.txt` and then rename `labels_sv.txt` to `labels.txt`.
-(I will make this more straightforward in the future.)
+Use the web interface's "Tools" > "Settings" and select your "Database Language" to have the detections in your language.

 ### Realtime Analysis Predictions View
 The pre-built TFLite binaries for this project also support [the BirdNET-Demo](https://github.com/kahst/BirdNET-Demo), which I am currently testing for integration into the BirdNET-Pi.
 If you know anything about JavaScript and are willing to help, please let me know in the [Live Analysis discussion](https://github.com/mcguirepr89/BirdNET-Pi/discussions/24).